 8. K-entertainment is spreading like wildfire

-K-pop is everywhere, with many Korean bands collaborating with many big Hollywood stars.
+K-pop is everywhere, with many Korean bands collaborating with big Hollywood stars.
 However, it’s not limited to just Kpop.

 Korean pop stars are rocking the charts worldwide with their music to the newly found Anime hot topics in the anime community.